certusone/yubihsm-go/README.md

 # yubihsm-go
 Yubihsm-go is a minimal implementation of the securechannel and connector protocol of the YubiHSM2.

-It also implements a simple SessionManager which can pool connections.
+It also implements a simple SessionManager which keeps connections alive and swaps them if the maximum number of messages is depleted.

 Currently the following commands are implemented: